YunoHost-Apps/pihole_ynh/doc/DISCLAIMER.md

 ## Limitations

 * Activate DHCP with Pi-hole needs manual configuration of your router.
-* Pi-Hole can't be updated beyond version 3.3.1, because higher versions use an integrated version of dnsmasq.
-This would require disabling the version of dnsmasq used by YunoHost.

 ## Using Pi-hole as your DHCP server